 - Rice cakes with dark chocolate topping (max.
 2 per serving)

-Check out my blog “Low FODMAP snacks to buy in the supermarket” for more yummy ideas!
+Check out my blog “low FODMAP snacks in the supermarket” for more yummy ideas!

-Below you can find some yummy low FODMAP snack recipes that are on the blog:
+Below you can find some yummy low FODMAP snack recipes from the blog:

 - Carrot cake bliss balls